tangentsoft/pidp8i/examples/README.md

 There are three ways to run these on your PiDP-8/I, each starting with one of the above three files:

-1. Transcribe the assembly program text into the Pi with a text editor such as TECO or EDIT under OS/8, saving the file as *.PA.
-Then, run the PAL8, PAL-III, or MACRO-8 assembler on it, which will produce the same set of files you find here, except that `*.pt` will be called `*.BN` and `*.lst` will be called `*.LS`.
-This method is educational, giving much the same working experience as working programmers had on real PDP-8s.
+1. Transcribe the assembly program text to a file within a PDP-8 operating system and assemble it inside the simulator.
+For example, in OS/8:

+	    .EDIT         then input the program, saving as RKB0:EXAMPLE.PA .R PAL8
+		*RKB0:,RKB0:<RKB0:EXAMPLE

+    That ugly final line loads `EXAMPLE.PA` from the second half of the first RK05 hard disk, then writes out the machine-readable and human-readable output files to the same disk as `EXAMPLE.BN` and `EXAMPLE.LS`, respectively.
+(Are you missing your `make` program yet?)

+    This method is the most educational, as it matches the working experience of PDP-8 assembly language programmers back in the day.
+    The tools may differ — the user may prefer `TECO` over `EDIT` and MACRO-8 over PAL8 — but the idea is the same regardless.

 2. Toggle the program in from the front panel as described in the following section.
 I can recommend this method only for very short